godotengine/godot-docs/classes/class_checkbox.rst

 | *Default* | ``4`` |
 +-----------+-------+

 The separation between the check icon and the text (in pixels).
+Negative values will be treated as ``0`` when used.

 ----